luiscruz/course_sustainableSE/2026/p1_measuring_software/g32_Adblocker_Consumption.md

 ---

-Perfect — then we’ll place them **one under the other**, exactly where they appeared in the LaTeX document (inside the *Exploratory Data Analysis* section, immediately after the explanatory sentence).

-Here is the corrected section:

----

 ### Exploratory Data Analysis

 The histogram, boxplot and violin plots obtained from the results are shown below.
 The two distributions are clearly separated, with Profile 2 exhibiting consistently lower energy values.